 Society & Organizations Institute

-At HEC Paris, throught the S&O Institute, we aims at contributing to a more inclusive economy, where businesses seek to maximize their social impact together with their economic performance.
+At HEC Paris, through the S&O Institute, we aim at contributing to a more inclusive economy, where businesses seek to maximize their social impact together with their economic performance.

-At HEC, as far back as 2009, we set up the Social Business/ Business and Poverty Chair, and jointly set up the Enterprise and Poverty Action Tank, with stakeholders such as Nobel Prize winner Muhammad Yunus and Martin Hirsch (then French High Commissioner for Active Solidarity and Youth), and the committed support of Danone, Schneider Electric and Renault in order to actively contribute towards this inclusive economy.
+The Inclusive Economy Center has been working on the contours of inclusive economy since 2008 when HEC Paris created its Social Business/Enterprise & Poverty Chair and jointly set up the Action Tank Social & Business, with stakeholders such as Nobel Prize winner Muhammad Yunus and Martin Hirsch (then French High Commissioner for Active Solidarity and Youth).
+Along the years, it got the committed support of Danone, Schneider Electric, Groupe Renault, Sodexo and Veolia.

 We firmly believe that business cannot only be part of the problem, and they can be part of the solution: private enterprise should be an amazing driving force for social innovation and integrating people into society, provided they collaborate with other stakeholders from civil society and public authorities, as stated in sustainable development objective 17, and they co-create new economic models.
 This is an absolute societal need and is in a company’s best interests.
 In addition, we also believe that social justice, which is deeply entrenched in the economy, needs to be achieved in order to bring about peace.